Precision medicine and pharmacogenomics

 - No benefit from the treatment

 - A greater or more likely benefit from the treatment

 This kind of treatment information is currently used to improve the selection and dosage of drugs to treat a wide range of conditions, including cardiovascular disease, lung disease, HIV infection, cancer, arthritis, high cholesterol and depression.

 There are many causes of cancer, but most cancers are associated with damaged DNA that allows cells to grow unchecked.
 The "incorrect" genetic material of the unchecked growth — the malignant tumor — is really a separate genome that may provide clues for treatment.
-For example, the drug trastuzumab (Herceptin) is most likely to be effective against breast cancer cells that have an extra copy of a particular gene and high levels of the gene's corresponding protein.

 How does pharmacogenomics work in practice?